ESOP 101: What Owners Need to Know about Employee Stock Ownership Plans

 When Should I Start the ESOP Process?

 Business owners should start planning for succession around five years before they’re ready to be done.
-It will normally take an ESOP five years to get healthy enough to allow you to start curtailing your role and make sure you get paid.
+It will normally take an ESOP five years to get established enough to allow you to start curtailing your role and make sure you get paid.
 However, starting the ESOP process doesn’t mean that you have to be out after that five-year window.
-You can stay on long past the ESOP becomes healthy and ease out of your role at your own pace.
+You can stay on long past the ESOP is established and ease out of your role at your own pace.

 An ESOP offers many benefits for business owners looking to plan for the future.
 The ESOP experts at Apple Growth Partners can guide you through a process to determine if an ESOP is feasible for your business and help you adhere to the various legalities that need to be observed in the process.
-Contact Apple Growth Partners today to start the ESOP process for your business.
+Contact me today to start the ESOP process for your business.